REV·WIRE

 I'm a fractional CFO with multiple clients.
 Does this scale?

 Yes.
 And this is where it gets most valuable for fractional CFOs.
 Live read-only access per client, plus a portfolio view across all of them showing aggregate cash, aging, and recovery by shop.
-The four hours of pre-meeting prep that used to come from accounting exports and agency reports collapses to fifteen minutes.
+The hours of pre-meeting prep that used to come from accounting exports and agency reports collapse into minutes.
 The demo walks through both views with sample data shaped to a fractional book.

 What if the owner doesn't want finance to see operational data?